stonstad/Stellar.FastDB/README.md

 Use Stellar.FastDB if you need:
 - Embedded, durable storage suitable for applications like game servers and desktop apps.
-- Thread safety with robust supporst for high concurrency.
+- Thread safety with robust support for high concurrency.
 - High throughput for both reading and writing data.
 - A minimal data storage footprint.